cloudmesh-community/fa18-516-17/paper/paper.md

 # Cloud Security Alliance (CSA) :smiley: :exclamation: fa18-516-17

-:o: format incorrect - BP - Fixed below!
+:o:  lots of wrong punctuations

-:o: bulleted list use phrase sush as according to - Fixed below!
+:o: bulleted list use phrase sush as according to - Fixed below! it was not fixed, sio i fixed it

 :o: this is incomplete as entire sections in the introductions are missing according to you, therfore this will not be further reviewed till not fixed - BP - Fixed below!